dsccommunity/ComputerManagementDsc/README.md

 * Name: The desired computer name
 * DomainName: The name of the domain to join
 * JoinOU: The distinguished name of the organizational unit that the computer account will be created in
 * WorkGroupName: The name of the workgroup
 * Credential: Credential to be used to join or leave domain
 * CurrentOU: A read-only property that specifies the organizational unit that the computer account is currently in

 ## xOfflineDomainJoin

 xOfflineDomainJoin resource is a [Single Instance](https://msdn.microsoft.com/en-us/powershell/dsc/singleinstance) resource that can only be used once in a configuration and has following properties:

 * IsSingleInstance: Must be set to 'Yes'.
 Required.
 * RequestFile: The full path to the Offline Domain Join request file.
 Required.

 ## xScheduledTask

 xScheduledTask resource is used to define basic recurring scheduled tasks on the local computer.
-Tasks are created to run indefinitly based on the schedule defined. xScheduledTask has the following properties:
+Tasks are created to run indefinitely based on the schedule defined. xScheduledTask has the following properties:

 * TaskName: The name of the task